Data and maps

 Read brief

-Flagship narrative now frames cost, emissions, control, and legitimacy as a concise problem statement - pick Why this matters or What pilots can do to see how it informs pilots.
+The flagship narrative frames cost, emissions, control, and legitimacy as one problem statement — see why this matters and what pilots can do.

 Westchester County biosolids, 2015